UnixJunkie/chemoinfo_recipes/README.md

 m being the molecule to hash.

-# install deepchem on a Mac OS X
+# install deepchem on a Mac or Linux

+No GPU support, but at least its an automatic and simple install procedure.

 pip3 install joblib pandas sklearn tensorflow pillow deepchem